CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

 \subsection{General Experiment Setup Details}

 In this section, we provide the experimental setup for the CARD model in both regression and classification tasks.

-\textbf{Training}: As mentioned at the beginning of Section \ref{sec:card_experiments}, we set the number of timesteps to $1\,000$, and adopt a linear $\beta_t$ schedule same as \citet{ddpm}.
+\textbf{Training}: As mentioned at the beginning of Section \ref{sec:card_experiments}, we set the number of timesteps to $1000$, and adopt a linear $\beta_t$ schedule same as \citet{ddpm}.
 We set the learning rate to $0.001$ for all tasks.
 We use the AMSGrad \citep{amsgrad} variant of the Adam optimizer \citep{adam} for all regression tasks.
-We use the Adam optimizer for the classification task on FashionMNIST dataset, and adopt cosine learning rate decay \citep{cosinedecay}.
-We use EMA on model parameters with a decay factor of $0.9999$.
+We use the Adam optimizer for the classification tasks on all presented datasets, and adopt cosine learning rate decay \citep{cosinedecay}.
+We use exponentially weighted moving averages \citep{ewma} on model parameters with a decay factor of $0.9999$.
 We adopt antithetic sampling \citep{antitheticsampling} to draw correlated timesteps during training.
-We set the number of epochs at $5\,000$ by default, to sufficiently cover the timesteps with $T=1000$.
+We set the number of epochs at $5000$ by default for regression tasks, and $1000$ by default for classification tasks, to sufficiently cover the timesteps with $T=1000$.
 The batch size for each UCI regression task are reported in Table \ref{tab:uci_batch_size_settings}.
-We also apply a batch size of $256$ for all toy regression tasks, as well as the FashionMNIST classification task.
+We also apply a batch size of $256$ for all toy regression tasks and classification tasks.
 For all UCI regression tasks, we follow the convention in \citet{pbp} and standardize both the input features and the response variable to have zero mean and unit variance, and remove the standardization to compute the metrics.
 For all toy regression tasks, we do not standardize the input feature; we only standardize the response variable on the log-log cubic regression task.
-For classification on FashionMNIST, we normalize the dataset with $0.5$ mean and $0.5$ standard deviation.
+For classification on CIFAR-10 and FashionMNIST, we normalize the dataset with the mean and standard deviation of the training set.

-\textbf{Network Architecture}: For the diffusion model, we adopt a simpler network architecture than \citep{xiao2021tackling, truncdiff}, by first changing the Transformer sinusoidal position embedding to linear embedding for the timestep.
-As the network $\epsilonv_{\rvtheta}\big(\vx, \vy_t, f_{\phi}(\vx), t\big)$ has $3$ other inputs besides the timestep $t$, we integrate them in different ways for regression and classification tasks:
+\textbf{Network Architecture}: For the diffusion model, we adopt a simpler network architecture than that in previous work \citep{xiao2021tackling, truncdiff}, by first changing the Transformer sinusoidal position embedding to linear embedding for the timestep.
+As the network $\epsilonv_{\rvtheta}\big(\vx, \vy_t, f_{\phi}(\vx), t\big)$ has three other inputs besides the timestep $t$, we integrate them in different ways for regression and classification~tasks: